learn-co-curriculum/curriculum-team/interviewing-pitch.md

 # On-Site Interview

 Congratulations, we're looking to learn more about you in person.
-Expect to be asked your opinions about Bootcamp Prep, to discuss some of you writing sample work, to discuss technical knowledge that is implicit in full-stack web development.
-We don't expect you to know every flag to Rails or every CSS selector however knowing quirks in JavaScript or to theorize a learning path for 5 (given) topics in ES6 is the right neighborhood.
+Expect to be asked your opinions about Bootcamp Prep, to discuss some of your writing sample work, to discuss technical knowledge that is implicit in full-stack web development.
+We don't expect you to know every flag to Rails or every CSS selector, however knowing quirks in JavaScript or to theorize a learning path for 5 (given) topics in ES6 is the right neighborhood.

 # Evaluation